martinling/rust-inplace-sketch/README.md

 closure that returns a `T`, but with a guarantee that the `T` value will be created in place where it is needed.

+Expressions and blocks of type `T` can be converted to `inplace T` at compile time from safe code, resulting in an internal initializer created by the compiler.
+At runtime, `inplace T` can be converted to `T`, invoking the initializer with the destination.

 We also define the type `?inplace T` as a way to accept either a `T` or `inplace T`, and update existing APIs in the standard library to use this type, e.g: